DeveloperC286/conventional_commits_next_version/README.md

 ### Usage - Batch Mode
-conventional_commits_next_version can be told to batching together the commits through the `--batch-commits` flag.
-This causes only the single largest Semantic Versioning to be applied. i.e. with one feature commit and one fix commit only the minor Semantic Versioning is increased.
+In batch mode the single largest increment across all the Git commits in the Conventional Commits specification increments the Semantic Versioning.

+Batch mode is enabled via the `--batch-commits` flag.

+Batch mode is useful for feature branches, if it has multiple fixes or a mixture of fixes and features being merged.

 e.g.